3lackrukh/atlas-machine_learning/supervised_learning/keras/README.md

-This folder contains files created to practice building Neaural Network Models in tensorflow.keras.
+This folder contains files created to practice building Neural Network Models in tensorflow.keras.